This is a growing list of questions authors often ask us about writing and getting published. Feel free to contact us with yours!

 - What do you mean when you say you represent authors from underrepresented or marginalized communities?

 Our mission to help new authors is underscored by an immediate objective: to amplify the voices of certain communities by helping their writers get published.
-These groups are the minorities you don't usually read about in the media or see on TV, broken down along ethnic, racial, gender, sexual orientation, and socioeconomic lines.
-That doesn't mean we only publish those writers (see our First Author, Jerry Glas) or that only they can benefit from our services -- they're open to anyone!
+These groups are the minorities you don’t usually read about in the media or see on TV, broken down along ethnic, racial, gender, sexual orientation, ability, and socioeconomic lines.
+That doesn’t mean we only publish those writers or that only they can benefit from our services — our services are open to anyone!
 But over a short time you will start to see initiatives pop up specifically around that goal, because that is the specific way that we have chosen to make this world better than it was when we found it.

 - What’s your backstory?